qrev-ai/qrev/README.md

 If Salesforce were built today, starting with AI, it would be built with AI Agents at the foundation.

+But Salesforce is too expensive, and hard to customise.

 > NOTE: QRev is under active development, and we are releasing an early version so that a strong Agentic foundation can be set with ideas from contributors like you.
 This repository will be updated regularly with changes and new releases.

+## Digital Workers or Superagent (a.k.a Qai )? 🤔

+Sales orgs have people like SDR's, BDR's, Account Execs, Head of Sales etc.

+The question we ask ourselves constantly is whether we should mimic the real world and have Digital Worker equivalents within the app ? or Have one superagent that co-ordinates with other software agents internally.

+We are starting with the latter approach.
+We think based on the users role and role based permissions, Qai will be able to do different things.
+It will also simplify the requirement of remembering names of Digial workers like Qai just for the sake of seeming cool.
+But internally, there will be an army of digial workers / agents doing their job anyways.

+Open to ideas.

 ## 🚀 Tech Stack